pgRouting/pgrouting/doc/topology/pgr_analyzeOneWay.rst

 .. rubric:: The Vertices Table

-The vertices table can be created with :doc:`pgr_createVerticesTable` or :doc:`pgr_createTopology`
+The vertices table can be created with :doc:`pgr_createTopology`

 The structure of the vertices table is: